-Cryptocurrency, blockchain, and NFTs are some of the most divisive topics in the world right now, and separating fact from fiction can be tough.
-There’s no denying that the technological advances that underpin these trends have created a big innovation wave known as Web3 even though some people don’t think much of it.
+Cryptocurrency, blockchain, and NFTs are some of the most divisive topics in the world right now, and separating fact from fiction can be challenging.
+There’s no denying that the technological advances that underpin these trends have created a big innovation wave known as Web3, even though some people don’t think much of it.

 Blockchain, cryptocurrency, and NFTs have already experienced several hype cycles and funding rounds.
-It has been a difficult year for the sector, but it has continued to develop even though a huge part of it is currently experiencing one of the greatest downturns to date.
+It has been a challenging year for the sector.
+Still, it has continued to develop even though a considerable part is experiencing one of the most significant downturns.